Operator-in-the-Loop Deep Sequential Multi-camera Feature Fusion for Person Re-identification: Proposed Approach

 This objective can be achieved via minimization of a hinge-style \textit{triplet} loss~\cite{ding2015deep,cheng2016person,schroff2015facenet,HermansBeyer2017Arxiv} defined on the anchor, positive and negative instance representations.

 where $m$ is the margin.

 In our setting, we set up the triplet loss $L^{(tri)}_t$ for each camera index $t$ wherein the fused representation $f_t$ serves as the anchor.
 The choice of positive instances is limited, being confined to same sequence or at the most a handful of other sequences.
-If chosen from the target sequence, we omit the corresponding camera during the fusion process.
+We omit the camera corresponding to the positive instance during the fusion process since images from the same camera have high similarity.
 We also choose to keep the positive instance fixed for \textit{all} indices of a given training sequence.
 The negative instance for each index is chosen using hard mining within a given training mini-batch~\cite{HermansBeyer2017Arxiv}.
-To enable comparison with the fused feature, the positive and negative instances are processed by the GRU for a single time-step to obtain the corresponding features $p$ and $n_t$.
+To enable comparison with the fused feature, the positive and negative instances are processed by the fusion module $\mathcal{F}$ for a single time-step to obtain the corresponding features $p$ and $n_t$.
 The triplet loss at index $t$ is defined as:

 We use soft-margin formulation as an approximation to the hinge loss~\cite{HermansBeyer2017Arxiv} as follows: